 Also known as Leaf Slug, Ornate Elysia, Ornate Leaf Slug, Ornate Sap-sucking Slug.

-Found singly or in large groups during the day over patches of rubble and sand areas either feeding or mating over coral and rocky reefs.
+Found singly or in large groups, during the day over patches of rubble and sandy areas, either feeding or mating, on coral and rocky reefs.
+Varies in colour.

 They feed on green algae.